“i accidentally deleted an app on my iphone how do i get it back?”

 If, for whatever reason, you have to delete one of these apps, it’s possible to retrieve them and their data.
 PROCEED WITH CAUTION!
 This method is a tricky and difficult technique and it’s not for the faint of heart.
 You WILL lose data on your iPhone if you do this, but you may be able to retrieve some or most of those images.
 It’s up to you to weigh the tradeoff.

 This method does NOT restore any images in a lightbox that were added or processed after your last backup.
 Those images are pretty much gone.

 Restore From Backup deletes all data from your device.
 Again, it’s a dangerous operation that DELETES ALL THE DATA FROM YOUR DEVICE.
 Proceed carefully.
 You’ve been warned.
 One misstep can hose all of your iPhone’s data.

 Restore From Backup can also be used to restore your iPhone or iPad into the exact same condition that it was in when it was last backed up to iTunes.
-If it goes well, all of your data at that point will be restored, including images in Camera+, Hipstamatic, and PhotoForge2 lightboxes.
+If it goes well, all of your data at that point will be restored, including images in Camera+, Hipstamatic oggl, and other lightboxes.
 On the downside, any data added to your iPhone after that backup — photos, contacts, notes, appointments, data in other apps — will be lost if they’re not backed up somewhere in the cloud.
 Again, if those photos are more important, this is an option, albeit a “nuclear” one.